 The Theban Necropolis an ancient burial ground that covers a vast area on Luxor’s West Bank of the Nile River in Upper Egypt.
-The area is without question the most popular of all Luxor tourist attractions.
-There really is so much to see in the area, including the Valley of Kings, the Valley of Queens, and more…
+The area is without question one of the most famous tourist attractions in Egypt.
+There really is so much to see in the area, including the Valley of Kings, the Valley of Queens, and more.

 Valley of the Kings

 This valley is essentially split into two sections by a fork in the mountain.
 The main section is known as the Valley of the Kings, while the other smaller section is the Western Valley.
 Only two tombs of known kings have been discovered in the Western Valley, the tomb of Amentohep III and the tomb of Ay.

 In contrast, Valley of the Kings is home to 62 tombs.
 However, only 24 of these are believed to have been for royal burials, one of which belonged to King Tutankhamen.
 Tutankhamen’s tomb was the only one which was found still sealed and intact.

 Several of the tombs in the Valley of Kings are open to tourists.
 In fact, if you book one of our Nile cruise holidays or one of our stand-alone Nile River cruises, your chosen package will include a visit to the Valley of Kings and also admission to some of the tombs.

 In addition to the royal tombs, there are a number of others which belonged to other nobles and also some high ranking officials.
 The remaining tombs have stood empty and undecorated, and they are typically closed to visitors.

 The valley which is located on the southern end of the Theban Necropolis is called the Valley of Queens.
 As the name implies, this is where many of the queens of the New Kingdom were laid to rest.